goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

   Desired Behavior
   ---------------
-  On the page you will be able to select the desired skin from all the available skin on the system.
+  On the page you will be able to select the desired skin from all the available skins on the system.
 You can also trunkate the results by selecting the permission from the filter select box.

   When you click on the "Allow" or "Deny" security tool will explain